-The Menils, who were well-known Catholics, were inspired to establish the chapel after they received advice from a friend known as Rev Marie-Alain Couturier, who believed that modern artists could revive forgotten sacred art.
+The Menils, who were well-known Catholics, were inspired to establish the chapel after receiving advice from a friend known as Rev Marie-Alain Couturier, who believed that modern artists could revive forgotten sacred art.
 The Rothko Chapel sits next to the campus of the Menil collection2 and has been open to the public almost every day since it was established.

 Since it was opened by two founders, the chapel has hosted world leaders and people from all walks of life in its halls.
 The Rothko Chapel has and will always be an epicenter for civil rights activists and the more than 10,000 people from all over the world that visit the chapel grounds each year.

 What can be seen in the chapel?